Are you an attorney, CPA, financial planner or other trusted advisor?

 Talking to Your Clients About Giving

 Significant giving opportunities often arise when clients are making major business, personal, and financial decisions.
-Iowa Community Foundations can work with you and your client to recommend the best charitable solution.
+The Cedar Falls Community Foundation can work with you and your client to recommend the best charitable solution.
 The following are some typical scenarios:

 Tax Planning